TG4010 and Nivolumab in Patients With Lung Cancer

 Open to people ages 18 years and up

 - Histologically confirmed non-squamous NSCLC; patients with adenocarcinoma must have had epidermal growth factor receptor (EGFR) and anaplastic lymphoma kinase (ALK)mutational testing; those with an actionable mutations/rearrangements are excluded

-- Stage IIIB or IV patients must have progressed after first line platinum based chemotherapy; patients with stage I-IIIB NSCLC who have progressed within 6 months of a full dose platinum based regimen as adjuvant therapy or with radiotherapy are eligible; patients who received weekly low dose chemotherapy with radiation only are not eligible
+- Stage IIIB or IV patients must have progressed after a platinum based chemotherapy; a maximum of 3 previous systemic regimens are allowed (one regimen can be a tyrosine kinase inhibitor); patients with stage I-IIIB NSCLC who have progressed within 6 months of a full dose platinum based regimen as adjuvant therapy or with radiotherapy are eligible; patients who received weekly low dose chemotherapy with radiation only are not eligible

 - At least one measurable lesion by computed tomography (CT) scan or magnetic resonance imaging (MRI) based on RECIST version 1.1

 - Performance status (PS) 0 or 1 on the Eastern Cooperative Oncology Group (ECOG) scale